Save $58 in your first 30 days.

 • License: By filing or agreeing, parties grant others the right to file their own Originals, provided they do not infringe or exploit others’ Originals unfairly or without permission.

-• Respect: Community members agree not to copy, monetize, use or misuse others’ Originals without authorization.
+• Respect: Community members agree not to copy, monetize, use or misuse others’ Originals without authorization and to engage productively in the community.

 • Attribution: Parties must respect provenance and notice markings.